Fungi Field Trip

 “I was a city kid, I just played video games.
 My parents never really took me on hikes or went outside.
 So finding mushrooms to me was like a spiritual journey.”
 Today this self-taught “citizen-scientist” is one of the most respected mycologists in the world.

-Paul Stamets, author of the now-classic mushroom text,“Mycelium Running,” explains what hooked him on the mysterious world of mushrooms as a boy.
+Paul Stamets, author of the now-classic mushroom text,“Mycelium Running,” explains what hooked him on the mysterious world of mushrooms and mycology as a boy.
 “My parents warned me, ‘don’t touch wild mushrooms, they can kill you,’ and so I was attracted to that which was forbidden.
 Think of this: something that only comes up and disappears in four or five days, that can heal you, kill you, feed you, or send you on a spiritual journey, something that is so powerful yet ephemeral.”

 Explore with Mushroom Kits